kbhujbal/StockVortex/README.md

-# Create a README.md file with the provided content

-readme_content = """\
 # **StockVortex - MERN Stock Market App** 📈💹
 *A modern, real-time stock market tracking and trading application built with the MERN stack.*